-One of the driving forces behind the Circular Economy framework is the Ellen McArthur Foundation who have identified design as playing a key role in its achievement, particularly given the fact that 80% of a product’s environmental impacts is determined at the design stage (EC, 2012).
+One of the driving forces behind the Circular Economy framework is the Ellen McArthur Foundation (EMF) who have identified design as playing a key role in its achievement, particularly given the fact that 80% of a product’s environmental impacts is determined at the design stage (EC, 2012).

 Closing loops focuses on eliminate waste from production systems, and ultimately our economy.
-The model shown above approaches it in two ways; one for biological materials, that can be composted, and one for technical materials, which can be recycled.

 - Design for compostability